A Responsible Retailer

 Reducing carrier bag waste and supporting good causes

 Since 1 October 2011 our stores in Wales have charged the 5p levy on single-use carrier bags introduced by the Welsh Government.
-During the first six months alone we achieved a reduction in carrier bag usage of approximately 77 per cent but still sold a total of 3,341,103 bags, raising £139,277.02 for charity.
-Up to June 2014 we have raised a total of £711,000, the bulk of which has been donated to Alzheimer’s Research UK to support world-class dementia research in Wales.
-Since the beginning of our 2014/15 financial year we have been supporting the work in Wales of The Royal British Legion.
+During the first six months alone we achieved a reduction in carrier bag usage of approximately 77 per cent but still sold a total of 3,341,103 bags, raising £139,277 for charity.
+In our financial year to March 2013 we have raised £282,383 and in the financial year to March 2014 a further £267,044; the bulk of the money raised up to this date was donated to Alzheimer's Research UK to support world-class dementia research in Wales.
+During our financial year to March 2015 we raised £264,743, which was principally used to support the work in Wales of The Royal British Legion.
+Since the beginning of our 2015/16 financial year we have been raising money to support the Iceland Foods Charitable Foundation’s current partners - the Children’s Food Trust, National Youth Advocacy Service (NYAS) and When You Wish Upon A Star - and will also be supporting the University College London (UCL) Dementia Challenge, which aims to find a cure or disease-modifying therapy for dementia by 2025.

 Against commercial whaling